annelo-msft/gists/lro/readme.md

 ## Requirements

 The `Operation` and `Operation<T>` types in Azure.Core provide general-purpose subclient types returned from client service methods.
-Third-party services have greater variation in how they are implemented than Azure services, which adds requirements that System.ClientModel types and third-party generated libraries must satisfy.
+Third-party services have greater variation in how long-running operations are implemented than Azure services, which adds requirements that System.ClientModel types and third-party generated libraries must satisfy.

 ### Azure requirements